martinmorente-dev/Push_Swap/README.md

 - 📚 Improves understanding of **stacks, linked lists, and arrays**
 - ⚡ Teaches **algorithm efficiency** and optimization

-💡 _Pro tip:_ Try generating random inputs with `shuf` for stress testing:
+💡 _Pro tip:_ Try generating random inputs with `shuf` for stress testing!